SaptakBagchi/scim-api-test-suite/POC-OBSCIM-MAPPING.md

 ## Overview

-The POC branch contains a **showcase suite of 7 carefully selected tests** from the main test suite (which has 35 tests total).
-These tests demonstrate the core SCIM 2.0 API functionality and are now aligned with OBSCIM requirements from JIRA.
+The POC branch contains a **showcase suite of 7 carefully selected tests** that demonstrate core SCIM 2.0 API functionality.
+This branch is now **fully aligned with the develop branch**, meaning:

+- ✅ **Database Integration**: Uses OEM database for test data setup (automatic user creation in hsi.useraccount)
+- ✅ **Proper Error Handling**: Strict status code validation without false positives
+- ✅ **Enhanced Logging**: Detailed console output with emojis for better readability
+- ✅ **Same Test Patterns**: Identical implementation to develop branch (just fewer tests)
+- ✅ **OBSCIM Compliance**: All tests reference their OBSCIM JIRA tickets

+The POC branch is essentially a **streamlined version of develop** with only 7 tests instead of 35, making it perfect for quick demos and initial validation.

 ---